‘Like I’m trapped’: Africans in China lockdown see no escape

 More than 4,000 are estimated to be in Wuhan alone.

 None of them expected this.
 No one knows how long the lockdown will last, or all the ways the virus can spread.
 The southern African nation of Botswana has openly worried about its students’ supplies of water and food.
+Kenya’s government has had to defend itself against accusations it was not helping its students.

 So Bakari and a small committee of fellow doctors from his East African country regularly send updates on social media about the outbreak to the more than 400 Tanzanian students in Wuhan, as well as hundreds of countrymen elsewhere in China.